Giriraj10/Summer-Training-Project/README.md

 # Summer-Training-Project
-I'll be adding a link to previwe my site shortly..
+I'll be adding a link to preview my site shortly..